TaleStation/.github/profile/README.md

 Most commits prior to January 2022 we would like to attribute to MrMelbert and their hardwork for the original Jolly/Maple/TaleStation.
 Some commits prior to March 22nd 2022 we would like to attribute to MrMelbert as well.

-The current icon for TaleStation, both used on GitHub and the server, we would like to attribute to Goffy.
+The current icon for TaleStation, both used on GitHub and the server, we would like to attribute to Zydras.